How do I know if I'm eligible to carshare with Modo?

 If you've been driving fewer than three years in BC (but a total of three years in another province or state) please contact ICBC as outlined above to obtain your most recent driving history.
 You'll need to supplement that with documentation from your previous licence and insurance providers; please consult the Canadian Council of Motor Transport Administration or DMV.org to learn how to obtain your driving documents.

 If your three-year driving history is from outside of North America (that is, outside of Canada and the US), we still require official documentation from your country regarding your driving history in order for you to join.
-We'll temporarily accept a signed waiver in which you describe whether you've had any accidents in the last three years and any traffic violations in the last three years.
+We'll temporarily accept a signed statement in which you describe whether you've had any accidents in the last three years and any traffic violations in the last three years.
 Once you've joined, if your official driving documents have not been submitted to Modo within 30 days, we will inactivate your account.

 How do I join Modo?

 Once you've confirmed you are eligible to join and have submitted your driving documents to us, please call our office at 604.685.1393.
 We'll confirm that we've received your documents and set up an appointment at our office so you can pick up your Modo fob and get started with carsharing.
 Learn more about joining on our Join page.

 How much money can I save by carsharing with Modo?